ctapobep/javatalks-articles/en/when-will-programmers-grow-up.md

 But this passion was leaving me.
 Gradually, year by year.
 First of all because I had another passion now - Continuous Deliver, and second - it started to seem that people who are well-educated in programming can harm projects dramatically.
-Here is the best example in my carrier that illustrates what I'm talking about:
+Here is the best example in my career that illustrates what I'm talking about:

 ----
 At some point of my life I decided to join a startup.
 It seemed to be a good option to me: they used modern technologies and frameworks and during the interview they asked me about best practices which was a promising sign.
 Moreover teleworking was really handy to me at that time.
 So here I am resigned from my regular job for the sake of intriguing startup.